jckuri/SDCND_PID_Controller/README.md

 problems.

 The oscillations in the steering manifested very evidently when the car moved in a zigzag pattern.
-Whereas the oscillations in the speed were less evident but I noticed there were oscillations in the speed when the brake lights in the back were tilting too often.
+Whereas the oscillations in the speed were less evident.
+But I noticed there were oscillations in the speed when the brake lights in the back were tilting too often.
 After callibrating the speed PID to avoid speed oscillations, the brake lights turned on rarely.
 By the way, the goal speed was 30 MPH, which is quick enough and safe enough, a good balance.